haiwera-silk-cd/magento-devdocs/guides/v2.1/mtf/mtf_entities/mtf_block.md

 </config>
 {%endhighlight%}

-This page relates to the Magento_Catalog module and contains `ViewBlock`.
+This page relates to the Magento_Catalog模块 and contains `ViewBlock`.
 This block has reference to the [`Magento\Catalog\Test\Block\Product\View`] class, that is responsible to enter data in Product form fields.
 But different types of products, such as bundle, each have their own `ViewBlock` in a corresponding module.
 And that is where you can use render!

 #### Create a render {#mtf_block_render_create}